fedspendingtransparency/data-act-broker-backend/doc/api_docs/dashboard/historic_dabs_table.md

 ## Body Description
 - `filters`: (required, dict) used to filter the resulting error metadata list
-    - `periods`: (required, list[integer]) fiscal year periods, ranging 2-12, or an empty list to include all (must be multiples of 3 if `is_quarter` is `True`.
+    - `periods`: (required, list[integer]) fiscal year periods, ranging 2-12, or an empty list to include all.
     - `fys`: (required, list[integer]) fiscal years, ranging from 2017 through the current fiscal year, or an empty list to include all.
     - `agencies`: (required, list[string]) CGAC or FREC codes, or an empty list to include all.
     - `files`: (required, list[string]) files, or an empty list to include all.
     - `rules`: (required, list[string]) validation rules, or an empty list to include all.
-    - `is_quarter`: (required, bool) a flag indicating whether or not to include all periods that would fall under the quarter a provided period encompasses.
-When this is `True`, if periods are provided they must be multiples of 3.
 - `page`: (integer) The page of warning metadata to view (offsets the list by `limit * (page - 1)`).
 Defaults to `1` if not provided
 - `limit`: (integer) The total number of results to see from this request.
 Defaults to `5` if not provided
 - `sort`: (string) What value to sort by.
 Defaults to `period` if not provided.
 NOTE: Each sort value has a secondary (and sometimes tertiary) sort value to break ties.
 Valid values are: